 Audio Work

 I’m currently a producer for the call-in news show, Vermont Edition, which is broadcast live Monday through Thursday from 12 to 1 p.m.
 I pitch story ideas, book and preinterview guests, edit audio, engage listeners on social media, and handle all the little ins and outs that pop-up five seconds before showtime.
-I’m like Roz from Fraiser, except I live in Vermont.
+I’m like Roz from Fraiser, except I live in Vermont and our host is nicer.

 I’ve also reported for the podcast Brave Little State in episodes on the history of Vermont road names and the role of public libraries.